-MCF is obligated for the outstanding balance of the 8.47% Revenue Bonds.
-The bonds bear interest at a rate of 8.47% per annum and are payable in semi-annual installments of interest and annual installments of principal.
-All unpaid principal and accrued interest on the bonds is due on the earlier of August 1, 2016 (maturity) or as noted under the bond documents.
-The bonds are limited, non-recourse obligations of MCF and are collateralized by the property and equipment, bond reserves, assignment of subleases and substantially all assets related to the eleven facilities owned by MCF.
-The bonds are not guaranteed by the Company or its subsidiaries.
-As of July 1, 2012, the aggregate principal amount of these bonds was \$77.9 million, excluding the effect of the unamortized premium of \$6.8 million and net of the current portion of \$15.8 million.
-As of January 1, 2012, the aggregate principal amount of these bonds was \$77.9 million, excluding the effect of the unamortized premium of \$8.3 million and net of the current portion of \$15.8 million.
+MCF was obligated for the outstanding balance of the MCF Bonds.
+The bonds bore interest at a rate of 8.47% per annum and were payable in semi-annual installments of interest and annual installments of principal.
+All unpaid principal and accrued interest on the bonds was due on the earlier of August 1, 2016 (maturity) or as noted under the bond documents.
+The bonds were limited, non-recourse obligations of MCF and were collateralized by the property and equipment, bond reserves, assignment of subleases and substantially all assets related to the eleven facilities owned by MCF.
+The bonds were not guaranteed by the Company or its subsidiaries.
+As of January 1, 2012, the aggregate principal amount of these bonds was \$93.7 million, excluding the effect of the unamortized premium of \$8.3 million and net of the current portion of \$15.8 million.
 These balances are included as Non-Recourse Debt on the accompanying consolidated balance sheets.